Yamini584/Happiness-Detection/README.md

 # Happiness-Detection
-It detects your happy and smily face through your webcam of your computer.
+It detects your happy and smily face through the webcam of your computer.